 V.A.2.a) The program director must provide a final evaluation for each resident upon completion of the program.
+(Core)

+V.A.2.a).(1)

-(Core) V.A.2.a).(1) The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.
-(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d) be shared with the resident upon completion of the program.
-(Core) V.A.3.
-A Clinical Competency Committee must be appointed by the program director.
-(Core) V.A.3.a) At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member.
-(Core) V.A.3.a).(1) Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents.
+The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.

+V.A.2.a).(2) The final evaluation must:

+V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d) be shared with the resident upon completion of the program. $^{(\text{Core})}$ V.A.3.
+A Clinical Competen program director.
+(Co ncy Committee must be appointed by the V.A.3.a) include three n, the Clinical Competency Committee must members of the program faculty, at least one of re faculty member.
+(Core) V.A.3.a).(1) the sai profes onal members must be faculty members from me program or other programs, or other health sionals who have extensive contact and ence with the program's residents.
 (Core)